 win which tracks windows message

-passing, and of course
+passing, and of course all which is

 an alias for every single debug channel that exists.
 For a

 complex application, your debug logs can easily top 1 MB and